 We’ve all experienced awkward silence in a conversation before, haven’t we?
 We can even anticipate it sometimes.
 There’s that sudden silence in the conversation and one feels pressured to speak but is unsure of what to say next.
 Sometimes we even repeat our last statement several times just to avoid that 4-second silence.

-Silent treatment can damage the capacity to communicate and diminish feelings of intimacy.
-The quietness, on the other hand, is a necessary natural and unintentional occurrence that breaks the barrier of trying into simply being yourself in the moment.
+The silent treatment can damage the capacity to communicate and diminish feelings of intimacy.
+The quietness, on the other hand, is a necessary natural and unintentional occurrence that breaks the barrier of trying hard to be something you are not just to feel comfortable around someone else.

-You can enjoy each other’s company without saying a word.
-Those moments of silence when we aren’t pressured to fill the void with unnecessary chatter is when we bond the most.
+You can enjoy each other’s company without saying a word; those moments when we aren’t pressured to fill the void with unnecessary chatter are when we bond the most.
 It’s a sign that you’re very comfortable around the person.
 In a relationship, remember to talk because you want to, not because you have to.

 I love you ❤️